Marcelo Grohe: Al-Ittihad

+He ended his stint where in total there were 5 seasons defending the team, 141 matches and two important titles: the Saudi Championship in 2022/23 and the Saudi Super Cup in 2022.

+Al-Kholood

+On 30 June 2024, Grohe joined newly promoted Saudi Pro League side Al-Kholood.

+Al-Shabab

+On 9 September 2025, Grohe joined Al-Shabab.

 International career

-Grohe was a non-playing member of the Brazilian squad at the 2015 Copa América in Chile and at the 2014 Superclásico de las Américas in China PR.
+Grohe was a non-playing member of the Brazilian squad at the 2015 Copa América in Chile and at the 2014 Superclásico de las Américas in China.
 He made his debut on 5 September 2015 in a 1–0 friendly win over Costa Rica at the Red Bull Arena in New Jersey.